 Information in the Database comes from reports made to the TGA by patients, consumers, health professionals and sponsors of medicines.
-These reports cover the years 1971 to up to 3 months prior to the date of access.
+The reports in this databse start from 1 January 1971 up to 3 months prior to the date of access.
 The TGA uses this time to investigate each adverse event report.

 - What does the TGA do with the information in the Database?

 The TGA uses the information in the Database to help evaluate the benefits and risks of medicines and to monitor their safety once they are made available in the marketplace.